tochsner/phylodata/website/src/lib/docs/java_files.md

 ## Accessing all files of a given type

-If you want to access all files of a specific type, you can use the `get_file_of_types` function:
+If you want to access all files of a specific type, you can use the `getFilesOfType` function:

 ```java
 PaperWithExperiment experiment = new ExperimentLoader(